National Veterans Advocate

 - Testified before Democratic Platform Committee on veterans’ hardships

-- Topic expert for Bloomberg TV, Pioneer Press, CBS, POGO, Star Tribune, Military.com
+- Leading policy authority featured on Bloomberg TV, Pioneer Press, CBS, POGO, Star Tribune, Military.com, Newsweek, etc.

-Benjamin Krause represents soldiers, veterans and their families in the State of Minnesota.
-He focuses on matters relating to military service, and how that service impacts the soldier while in the military and well after they take off the uniform within Administrative Law.
+Benjamin Krause, Esq., practices federal law and agency matters involving the Department of Veterans Affairs (DVA).
+He generally represents soldiers, veterans, and their families against DVA in federal law and agency adjudications.
+He focuses on matters relating to military service, and how that service impacts the soldier while in the military and well after they take off the uniform.

 University of Minnesota Law School